hanxiaomax/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer and set the learning rate to 10e-4.
+The ideal number of epochs was 5 I used an adam optimizer and set the learning rate to 10e-4.